-We conducted our audit in accordance with the International Standards on Auditing (ISAs). the Auditor's described in standards are responsibilities under those further Our responsibilities for the audit of the Financial Statements section of our report.
+We conducted our audit in accordance with the International Standards on Auditing (ISAs).
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the Financial Statements section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.